 I was a big fan of BORP before COVID-19 but now I am a total devotee!
 Four days/week I am moving with a community of others on Zoom.
 It’s fun, it’s a workout, and the whole experience is beautiful.
-Check out their classes and make a donation.
-Previously-recorded BORP classes are on their YouTube channel.
-BORP recommends other adaptive online exercise programs here.
+Here are free (or donation) classes offered by three great organizations:

 - One of my newest yoga teachers is Tianna Meriage-Reiter, DPT, C-IAYT, who lives in Alameda where I live.
 Here is a mostly chair yoga video.
 Tianna just started live streaming Monday-Thursday at 10:30 a.m.
 Pacific.
 To participate, you’ll need to subscribe to her YouTube channel and click the bell icon to receive alerts.

 - Yoga for Amputees

 - Pay what you can at Good Elephant

 - Open Lotus Yoga Scroll down page for free videos

 - Garden Yoga – I’m not sure if these are all accessible but they are well-produced.

 - Yoga & Pilates Abs and Beginning Your Pilates Practice by Shannon Lee Knorr.
 Shannon has been featured in two podcast episodes: Life After Cancer and Pilates: Core Strength, Alignment, Pain Relief, and Neural Reconnection

 - 6-minute Audio S.T.O.P.
 Practice for Stress (Stop, Take, Observe, Proceed)

 Open Space Santa Clara Valley online hikes, meditation, drawing lessons, etc.